The Important Things Your Divorce Will Teach You

 You became better at prioritizing what was important.
 You realized that there are times you can only depend on yourself.

-There's something empowering about hitting rock bottom, something that makes you want to fight.
+Something is empowering about hitting rock bottom, something that makes you want to fight.

-After divorce is a very challenging and overwhelming time in a person’s life.
+Right after a divorce is a very challenging and overwhelming time in a person’s life.

 It’s an emotional roller coaster ride that no one wants to ride alone.
 It is also hard to adjust to being single again, as well as living “out of the habit” of being married, especially if you have been married for many, many years.
 Divorce is not easy or fun, but realizing you can and will make it through this time of your life is the first step.